Clarence Hungerford Webb: Other excavations

 Other than Poverty Point and Belcher Mounds, Webb initiated or completed excavations at the Gahagan site, the Mounds Plantation site, and the Bellevue Mound between 1935 and 1945.
-He also conducted excavations and a number of smaller Caddoan sites along the Red River and its tributaries.
+He also conducted excavations and several smaller Caddoan sites along the Red River and its tributaries.
 Webb also did work on the San Patrice Culture in the Southeast.
 Around and slightly before 8,000 B.C., artifacts of the Dalton and San Patrice cultures were common in the Southeast.
-There was speculation that the ancient ancestors of the Caddo-speaking peoples came from among the San Patrice rather than Dalton peoples, based on the geographic distribution of these early points.
+There was speculation that the ancient ancestors of the Caddo-speaking peoples came from among the San Patrice rather than the Dalton peoples, based on the geographic distribution of these early points.
 These cultures are considered by many archeologists to be among the first of many Archaic cultures in the Southeastern United States.
 Webb conducted excavations at the John Pearce site with Joel Shiner and Wayne Roberts, which further defined the lithic assemblages found at this San Patrice culture site.
 It is still to be determined whether or not these points represent separate Clovis and San Patrice components.
 Webb further defined the San Patrice assemblages as a socio-cultural unit that was similar to Plains Paleoindian, but transitional to Early Archaic.

-Awards and contributions
+Awards

 Webb received numerous awards during his archaeological and medical careers: